SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/event-log-reports.md

 * Monitoring of operations performed on the file system.
 * Preventing attackers from guessing users’ passwords, and decreasing the likelihood of successful attacks on your network.

-SysKit Monitor allows you to monitor all user activities performed on the file system.
+Syskit Monitor allows you to monitor all user activities performed on the file system.
 The Event Log reports will show you all read, write, append and delete operations performed on selected files and folders.
 Administrators can select the paths they want to monitor as well as file types that will be included in these reports.
 This kind of reports also include Blocked IP Addresses report.

 {% hint style="warning" %}
 **Please note!**